Mark Tedeschi: Legal career

 In 2001, he prosecuted family-murderer Sef Gonzales.
 Tedeschi was the lead prosecutor in a trial arising out of the infamous 2000 Fijian coup d'état led by George Speight.
 In 2004, he prosecuted then vice-president Jope Seniloli for falsely swearing in of ministers.
 He also won convictions against Deputy Speaker of the House of Representatives Rakuita Vakalalabure, as well as Ratu Viliame Volavola, PeceliRinakama, and Viliame Savu for the similar offences.
 All were sentenced to various prison terms.

 In 2007, Tedeschi was the Counsel Assisting the Coroner during the Inquest into the deaths of five Australian journalists at Balibo in East Timor.
-Dubbed the Balibo Five, all were killed on 16 October 1975 during the Indonesian incursions prior to the main invasion of East Timor.
+Dubbed the Balibo Five, all were killed on 16 October 1975 during the Indonesian incursions prior to the main Indonesian invasion of East Timor.
 The deaths were found to have been deliberate at the Inquest by an Australian coroner, who ruled that they were killed by Indonesian special forces soldiers.
-The incident was the subject of the 2009 film Balibo which won several awards.

-Tedeschi prosecuted Phuong Ngo for the assassination of New South Wales Member of Parliament John Newman.
-This was the first political assassination in modern Australia's history and the trial ended in two mistrials before Ngo was found guilty of the murder in 2001.
-Ngo was a rival politician to Newman.

-Other notable cases prosecuted by Tedeschi include:
+Other cases prosecuted by Tedeschi include: